What can your CFA exam results charts tell you? More than you may think.

 The minimum performance score (MPS) line

-The MPS line is represented as a thin black dashed line on your exam results charts.
+The MPS line is represented as a thin grey line on your exam results charts.

 In your exam performance chart, the MPS represents the minimum score a candidate has to achieve to pass the CFA exam.